IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-overview.md

 ### $PlatformShort$ Step Chart

-A Step Line Chart, or Step Line Graph, is a category charts that renders a collection of data points connected by continuous vertical and horizontal lines forming a step-like progression.
+The $PlatformShort$ Step Chart, or Step Graph, is a category charts that renders a collection of data points connected by continuous vertical and horizontal lines forming a step-like progression.
 Values are represented on the Y-Axis (left labels) and categories are displayed on the X-Axis (bottom labels).
 The $PlatformShort$ Step Line chart emphasizes the amount of change over a period of time or compares multiple items.
-The $PlatformShort$ Step Line chart is identical to the $PlatformShort$ step area chart in all aspects except that the area below the step lines is not filled in.
+The $PlatformShort$ Step Line chart is identical to the $PlatformShort$ Step Area Chart in all aspects except that the area below the step lines is not filled in.
 Learn more about our [step chart](types/step-chart.md)

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"